ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 plt.show()
 ```

-- This file contains gene expression data from the Albeck Lab at UC Davis (https://www.mcb.ucdavis.edu/faculty-labs/albeck/workshop.htm).
+- This file contains gene expression data from the [Albeck Lab](https://www.mcb.ucdavis.edu/faculty-labs/albeck/workshop.htm) at UC Davis.
 You can find the data and some great documentation.

 ```python
 Image('CYratioCyt.png')